Discrete Poincar\'e and Trace Inequalities for the Hybridizable Discontinuous Galerkin Method: Abstract

 \section{Abstract}

-In this paper, we establish discrete versions of the Poincaré and trace inequalities for hybridizable finite element spaces.
-These spaces are made of piecewise polynomial functions defined both within the interiors of elements and across all faces in a mesh's skeleton, serving as the basis for both the hybridizable discontinuous Galerkin (HDG) and hybrid high-order (HHO) methods.
-Additionally, we present a specific adaptation of these inequalities for the HDG method and apply them to demonstrate the stability of the related numerical schemes for second-order elliptic equations under the minimal regularity assumptions for the source term and boundary data.
+In this paper, we derive discrete Poincar\'e and trace inequalities for the hybridizable discontinuous Galerkin (HDG) method.
+We employ the Crouzeix-Raviart space as a bridge, connecting classical discrete functional tools from Brenner’s foundational work \cite{brenner2003poincare} with hybridizable finite element spaces comprised of piecewise polynomial functions defined both within the element interiors and on the mesh skeleton.
+This approach yields custom-tailored inequalities that underpin the stability analysis of HDG discretizations.
+The resulting framework is then used to demonstrate the well-posedness and robustness of HDG-based numerical schemes for second-order elliptic problems, even under minimal regularity assumptions on the source term and boundary data.